-Diagnosis of NCGS is by eliminating gluten from your diet and tracking your symptoms.
-If you feel better when not eating gluten but your symptoms return when you reintroduce it, then you have NCGS.
+Diagnosis of NCGS (Gluten sensitivity) is by eliminating gluten from your diet and tracking your symptoms.
+If you feel better when not eating gluten, but your symptoms return when you reintroduce it, then you have gluten sensitivity.

-- Compare your before and after scores.
-If your “after” score is at least 30% less than your “before” score, you are likely to be gluten sensitive.
+- Compare your “before” and “after” scores.
+If your “after” scores are lower than your “before” scores, you are likely to be gluten sensitive.

 Celiac Disease Tests Cannot Diagnose Gluten Sensitivity!

-This is what I hear from some of my patients:” My doctor says I don’t have a problem with gluten because my celiac disease tests are negative.”
+I hear this from some of my patients:” My doctor says I don’t have a problem with gluten because my celiac disease tests are negative.”